How to Plan the Perfect Camping Trip (and Actually Get the Campsite You Want)

 plus the state park websites for Georgia and South Carolina.

-I’m pretty sure I looked at every single campsite in both states—bookmarking and adding little hearts ❤️ to enough places to keep us traveling for the next four or five years. 😂
+And I would be lying if I said I got much else done for the next couple of weeks.
+I’m pretty sure I looked at every single campsite on all of the above-mentioned —bookmarking and adding little hearts ❤️ to more places than we could visit in the next four or five years. 😂

 Then the “planner” in me kicked in… and that was all she wrote.